Mrs. Marianne Clattenburg

 First Reconciliation and First Communion Preparation

 Genesee County Legislator, District 8: City of Batavia

 Public Safety Committee

 Welcome back to school!
 I hope you all had a wonderful summer break.
 I look forward to sharing with you an exciting year of learning in third grade.

-We’ve had some exciting changes in third grade.
-Last year we received new furniture to allow for flexible seating and greater cooperative learning.
-We also added a new docking station for our classroom chrome books.
+Our classroom continues to use furniture to allow for flexible seating and greater cooperative learning.
+Last year, we added a new docking station for our classroom chrome books.
 Each student will have their own device to use for instruction, research, and some testing.

 As you can see, we have a busy year ahead.
 I have a class full of eager and excited learners.
 I’m looking forward to a great year!